Bulgarian political crisis (2021–2026): June 2024 election

 On 27 August, the central leadership organisation of the DPS removed Delyan Peevski as chairman of the party, and seven MPs close to Peevski were expelled from the party.
 This move has been linked to Ahmed Dogan, MP and honorary chairman of the party.
 Peevski called the move unconstitutional, and gained control of the official party website.
-This follows the rift in the party following the election, where the parliamentary group split.
-The controversy surrounding Peevski has led to two groups emerging, DPS – A New Beginning and Democracy, Rights and Freedoms, with both groups registering as electoral coalitions with the acronym DPS in order to get around the rules of the electoral commission.
-After DPS–Peevski was recognized to be the legitimate DPS by the Supreme Administrative Court of Bulgaria, DPS–Dogan changed their name to "Alliance for Rights and Freedoms" (АПС instead of ДПС) and registered without listing DPS as a member of the alliance.
+This followed the rift in the party following the election, where the parliamentary group split.
+The controversy surrounding Peevski led to two groups emerging, DPS-Peevski and DPS-Dogan, with both groups registering as electoral coalitions with the acronym DPS in order to get around the rules of the electoral commission.
+After DPS–Peevski was recognised to be the legitimate DPS by the Supreme Administrative Court of Bulgaria, DPS–Dogan changed their name to "Alliance for Rights and Freedoms" (АПС instead of ДПС) and registered without listing DPS as a member of the alliance.
 The DPS mayors split 50:50 between both groups.